 - Eliminate distractions at mealtime such as television and cell phones.

-- Letting your Toddler that is 2 years of age and older help prepare meals gives them a sense of ownership and helps encourage them to stay at the table throughout the meal.
+- Letting your Preschooler help prepare meals gives them a sense of ownership and helps encourage them to stay at the table throughout the meal.

-Your Toddler is becoming more independent as the days go and wants to do certain things on his own terms.
+Your Preschooler is becoming more independent as the days go and wants to do certain things on his own terms.
 But he also likes the idea of being part of the family.